armandosrz/DataScience-343/Assigment45/README.md

-# Genetic Algorithm password cracker
+# Genetic Algorithm Password Cracker

 A specific web page was setup in such a way that when submitting a specific username and an alphanumeric string as a password it will return a time as a